codefresh-io/docs.codefresh.io/_docs/installation/gitops/managed-cluster.md

 Applications with `rollout` resources need Argo Rollouts on the target cluster, both to visualize rollouts in the Applications dashboard and control rollout steps with the Rollout Player.
 If Argo Rollouts has not been installed on the target cluster, it displays **Install Argo Rollouts** button.

-Install Argo Rollouts with a single click to execute rollout instructions, deploy the application, and visualize rollout progress in the [Applications dashboard]({{site.baseurl}}/docs/deployment/applications-dashboard/).
+Install Argo Rollouts with a single click to execute rollout instructions, deploy the application, and visualize rollout progress in the [Applications dashboard]({{site.baseurl}}/docs/deployment/gitops/applications-dashboard/).

-1. In the Codefresh UI, go to [GitOps Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon, expand Runtimes in the sidebar, and select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
 1. Select **Topology View**.
 1. Select the target cluster, and then select **+ Install Argo Rollouts**.